MaximilianHanussek/BOOTABLE/README.md

 Further you will find a summary of the system where the benchmark has been executed, which flags of BOOTABLE has been used and how Bowtie2 and GROMACS has been compiled in the file `bootable_system_info.txt`.

+## Uninstall
+In order to uninstall BOOTABLE just run the following commands from a directory one level higher than the BOOTABLE directory:
+<pre>sudo rm -rf Bootable/
+sudo rm-rf /usr/local/gromacs/
+sudo pip uninstall tensorflow (1.4.0)</pre>